aaronallen8455/graph-trace/README.md

   module and is available through the `Graph.Trace` module.
 A debug trace will only be emitted when the thing it is applied to is evaluated to WHNF.

 The plugin gives you some control over how and when traces are emitted.
-There are a variety of constraints you can put on function signatures to control tracing, all of which are exported by `Graph.Trace`:
+This comes in the form of various type class constraints that you can put on function signatures to control tracing, all of which are exported by `Graph.Trace`:

 - `Trace`
   On its own, this constraint says that traces should be emitted for a given